 The 10 Best Folding Knives

 This wiki has been updated 28 times since it was first published in February of 2018.
 Regardless of whether you are a dedicated survivalist or just someone who spends a lot of time in the great outdoors, one of these folding knives can be a handy addition to your gear.
 Great for camping and fishing, they are easy to carry and come with razor sharp blades that are equally as useful for opening those dreadful blister packs.
 Note that their use is restricted in some areas.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes